mozmeao/platform-docs/docs/cms.md

 Images may be uploaded into Wagtail's Image library and then included in content-managed surfaces that have fields/spaces for images.

-Images are stored in the same media bucket that fixed/hard-coded Bedrock images get put in, and coexist alongside them, being namespaced into a directory called `custom-media/`.
+CMS-uploaded images are stored in the same media bucket that stored-in-repo/hard-coded images get put in, and coexist alongside them, being namespaced into a directory called `custom-media/`.

-If a surface uses an image, images use must be made explicit via template markup --- we need to state both *where* and *how* an image will be used in the template, including specifying the size the image will be.
+If a surface uses an image, images use must be made explicit via template markup --- we need to state both _where_ and _how_ an image will be used in the template, including specifying the size the image will be.
 This is because --- by design and by default --- Wagtail can generate any size version that the template mentions by providing a "filter spec" e.g.

 ``` jinja
 {% set the_image=image(page.product_image, "width-1200") %}